timm/shortr/etc/src/docs/design.md

-This code is a protest of sorts against mash-ups and bloatware and all their associated problems with maintainability and technical debt and security that leak in from all the parts used in the assembly.
+This code is a protest of sorts against mash-ups and bloatware and all their associated problems with maintainability and technical debt and security.
  Surely, by now, we have the experience to revisit past implementations and radically simplify them:

 <b>William of Ockham:</b></br>
 <em>"Non sunt multiplicanda entia sine necessitate"</em><br>